IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 141

 Description
-: SS7 Level 3, with no MTP2 header
+: SS7 MTP Level 3, with no MTP2 header

 Reference
 : {{Q.704}}